Google Cloud has two services for storing and managing container images:

 automatically, or from a location specified using its

-docker, to interact directly with Container Registry.
+docker, to interact directly with

 For more information, refer to Advanced Authentication.

-Container Registry Service Account
+Container Registry service account

 If you delete this service account or change its permissions, certain Container Registry features will not work correctly.
 You should not modify roles or delete the account.

-Using Container Registry with GCP
+Using Container Registry with Google Cloud

 Images stored in Container Registry can be deployed to the App Engine flexible environment.